wso2/choreo-samples/docker-tcp-service/readme.md

 1. Create a new Service component with following parameters
    - Build Pack: `Dockerfile`
-   - Dockerfile path: `go/tcp-service/Dockerfile.server`
+   - Dockerfile path: `docker-tcp-service/Dockerfile.server`
-   - Build Context: `go/tcp-service`
+   - Build Context: `docker-tcp-service`
 2. Deploy the component
 3. Navigate to the **Overview** page of the component and copy the endpoint address with the Project visibility.